silbermm/silbermm/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on better CLI tooling in Elixir
+- 🔭 I’m currently working on building CLI tooling for Elixir
 - 🌱 I’m currently learning 🦀 RUST 🦀
-- 👯 I’m looking to collaborate on anything Elixir or Rust related
+- 👯 I’m looking to collaborate on anything Elixir related
 - 📫 How to reach me: @silbermm on Twitter
 - 😄 Pronouns: He/Him